St. Louis, MO to Billings, MT Movers (NEW 2026 Costs)

 - Billings is considered to be safer than St. Louis with a safety index of 50.37 vs St. Louis's 30.35.

-- Air quality in Billings is good, and in St. Louis it's moderate.
+- Air quality in Billings is Good, and in St. Louis it's Moderate.

 - Elevator reservation: If your building has an elevator you'll want to check on how to reserve it for move day.

 - State licensing: In Montana, local and intrastate movers need to have a valid Public Service Commission (PSC) number issued by the Montana Department of Transportation (MDOT).
-Make sure the moving company you use has a license before hiring.
+Ensure the company you choose is licensed to handle your move.

-- State regulator: You can verify a Montana moving license and its status through the state's public utilities commission.
+- State regulator: To confirm a moving company's license in Montana, visit the state's public utilities commission.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 Opt for Released Value Protection, a no-cost option from movers with basic coverage.
 Movers assume liability for up to 60 cents per pound per item.
 For instance, if your mover lost or damaged a valuable painting weighing 20 pounds, you would only receive $12 (60 cents x 20 pounds).
 To ensure comprehensive coverage for the full value of your items, discuss alternative options with your chosen moving company or consider a third-party insurance provider.

 Where to live in Billings